McCarthy Beach State Park

 Bird Checklist at McCarthy Beach State Park.

-There are no regular office hours in the fall, but the office will be open when staff is available.
+There are no regular office hours in the off season, but the office will be open when staff is available.
 If you leave a message at 218-254-7979 we can arrange a time to meet you.
 Mornings are the best time to reach us by phone.

 7622 McCarthy Beach Road